HMS Glatton (1871): Service history

 She was commissioned in 1872 immediately into the Dockyard reserve, as tender to the gunnery school Excellent.
-She was a part of the 1878 Particular Service Squadron.
+She was a part of the 1873 Particular Service Squadron.
 In July of that year she was fired upon during live firing trials.
 In 1881 she was fitted to discharge 14 in torpedoes.
-At the same time three QF 6 pounder Hotchkiss and 4 machine guns were added to her armament.
+Three QF 6 pounder Hotchkiss and 4 machine guns were added to her armament.
 In 1887 she was specially commissioned for the manoeuvres, and with Prince Albert allocated to the defence of the Thames estuary.
 This is her only recorded operational sea-time.
 Thereafter she passed through second class reserve, fleet reserve and from April 1902 dockyard reserve status, until she was sold in 1903.